Table of Contents

 Numeric Equation Settings

-Many settings exist for numeric equations.
-See full list of numeric equations settings here.
+There are numerous settings available for numeric equations.
+See a full list of numeric equation settings here.

 Numeric Equation Functions

-Many regular math functions (such as "ceil" or "max") can be used in Knack numeric equations.
-Others, like "getDateDayOfMonth" provide numeric values for a date.
-Read more here.
+Many regular math functions (such as ceil or max) can be used in Knack numeric equations.
+Others, like getDateDayOfMonth provide numeric values for a date.
+Learn more here.

 Date Equations

-Date equations can calculate dates and format results as hours, days, weeks, etc. Activate a date equation by setting the "Equation Type" option to Date.
+Date equations are capable of performing calculations involving dates and formatting the results in various units such as hours, days, weeks, and more.
+To enable a date equation, simply select the "Equation Type" option and set it to "Date".

 Date Equation Settings

-Many options exist for date equations.
-See full list of date equations settings here.
+There are a variety of options available for date equations.
+See the full list of date equations settings here.

 Date Equation Functions